PowerPlugins/Wiki-Docs/README.md

 ## Adding a plugin
 Do you know a plugin that is awesome, but lacks a wiki to explain specific features?
 Add it here!

-Just create a new markdown (.md) file with the name of the plugin inside the `docs/plugins` directory and add the path (without `docs/`) to the `mkdocs.yml` under the `nav` section.
+Just create a new folder (name it after the plugin) under the `docs/plugins` directory, add markdown (`.md`) files to it and start writing!

-If you want to use images, upload them under `docs/assets/img/plugins`.
-Please create a separate folder named after the plugin, where you upload those files towards.
+Please make sure to take a look at the [Contributing] page and the [Styling Guide] to not make any formatting errors.